NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Step 3: Runtime environment configuration
 -----------------------------------------

-In the ``runtime_requirements`` section of your POD’s settings file, we request that you provide a list of languages and third-party libraries your POD uses.
+In the ``runtime_requirements`` section of your POD’s ``settings.jsonc``, we request that you provide a list of languages and third-party libraries your POD uses.
 The framework will check that all these requirements are met by one of the Conda environments under ``$CONDA_ENV_DIR/``.

 - The requirements should be satisfied by one of the existing generic Conda environments (updated by you if necessary), or a new environment you created specifically for your POD.